-Usually referred to simply as the biceps, is situated along the anterior of the humerus.
+Usually referred to simply as the biceps, this muscle is situated along the anterior of the humerus.
 The biceps brachii powerfully supinates the forearm when the elbow is flexed.
 It is also the secondary elbow flexor muscle - the brachialis is the primary flexor - and can assist in several shoulder articulations.

 The biceps is composed of two muscular bundles each with its own origin.
 The short head attaches to the coracoid process of the scapula, and the long head attaches to the supraglenoid tubercle of the scapula just above the glenoid labrum as well as onto the glenoid labrum itself after passing over the head of the humerus.